Tram line 2 is the cheapest and fastest way to travel to Nice Côte d’Azur Airport (NCE) from the city center, Vieux Ville, and port.

 The line splits at Grand Arénas near Saint Augustin SNCF train station, with every second tram going to CADAM Centre Administratif and the others to Nice Airport to stop directly at both Aéroport Terminal 1 and Aéroport Terminal 2.
 If on the wrong tram, get off at Grand Arénas and take the next tram 2 or tram 3 traveling to the airport.

-Traveling time on the tram is only 26 minutes from Nice Airport to Port Lympia.
+Traveling time on the tram is only half an hour from Nice Airport to Port Lympia.

 Trams operate at high frequency with four-minute intervals during peak periods.
 The flat-floor access trams have a capacity of 300 passengers per journey.